drraghavendra/Digital-Verse-Solutions/README.md

 The project Digital Verse Solutions is built on top of  Cudos India is a platform focused on empowering dApp creators with the means to access Cudos - a high-performance blockchain platform, to solve real-world problems with the power of decentralized ledger technologies (DLTs).
-We’re intent on incentivising dApp creators to take full advantage of the resource at Cudos to explore its ecosystem to produce high-performance solutions
+The Decentralized Application allows  creators to take full advantage of the resource at Cudos to explore its ecosystem to produce high-performance solutions